 Who Administers the CNA Exam in Alaska?

-The CNA certification exam in Alaska is administered by Pearson VUE.
+The CNA certification exam in Alaska is administered by Credentia.
 If you’re interested in preparing for the exam we encourage you to take one of our free CNA practice test options available on this site.
+The CNA handbook offered by Credentia for CNA exam candidates is here.
 Take additional practice tests here:

 Alaska State Requirements for CNAs